danhjun/ITE-253/README.md

 To ensure high availability, set up DHCP failover with the following steps:

-1. **Install DHCP Role:** Both `NY-DC1` and `NY-DC2` should have the DHCP role installed.
+1. **Install DHCP Role:** Both `NY-DC1` and `NY-DC2` should have the DHCP role installed
-2. **Configure Identical Scopes:** Ensure that both servers have matching DHCP scope settings, including the exclusions and reservations outlined above.
+2. **Configure Identical Scopes:** Ensure that both servers have matching DHCP scope settings, including the exclusions and reservations outlined above
-3. **Enable Failover:** Select "Configure Failover" for the Main Office scope from the DHCP console.
+3. **Enable Failover:** Select "Configure Failover" for the Main Office scope from the DHCP console
-4. **Specify Partner Server:** Input the name or IP address of the partner DHCP server.
+4. **Specify Partner Server:** Input the name or IP address of the partner DHCP server
 5. **Choose Failover Mode:**
-   - *Load Balance:* Distribute client requests evenly between the two servers.
+   - *Load Balance:* Distribute client requests evenly between the two servers
-   - *Hot Standby:* One server acts as the primary while the other serves as a backup.
+   - *Hot Standby:* One server acts as the primary while the other serves as a backup
-6. **Set Failover Parameters:** Define the relationship name, MCLT, and load balance settings.
+6. **Set Failover Parameters:** Define the relationship name, MCLT, and load balance settings
-7. **Activate and Verify:** Finalize the setup and ensure both servers are synchronized and functioning properly.
+7. **Activate and Verify:** Finalize the setup and ensure both servers are synchronized and functioning properly

 <img src="assets/images/partner.png" width="450"/>